 The student should discuss the expectations for total hours of work as well as the days of service (weekends/holidays) with their dissertation advisor.
 These expectations are likely to vary between laboratories so it is important to establish what these are upon entry into a laboratory.
+Fulfillment of BMM program expectations requires students to be in person on campus the vast majority of the time, students should plan their living arrangements accordingly.
 The student should be aware that these decisions are made in the best interest and safety of the student and for the efficient conduct of the experiments.

-Student should be aware that the degree is granted based on completion of the dissertation research and not based on length of time in the program.
+Students should be aware that the degree is granted based on completion of the dissertation research and not based on length of time in the program.

-If the student is sick for a journal club, class or seminar, they should inform the faculty member in charge prior to that activity.
+If the student is sick for a journal club, class, or seminar they should inform the faculty member in charge prior to that activity.
 The student should not assume that informing their advisor or course director of an absence will result in the communication of that information to other faculty.
 Each faculty member with whom the student has a class or other obligation must be informed individually.